unoms/shoppnig-cart/readme.md

 * UImain.js and UImain.js - represent a view part in MVC

-* class Adapter follows an adapter pattern to hepl to update the views after the model is changed
+* class Adapter follows an adapter pattern to help to update the views after the model is changed